oconnor-ryan/RYCE-8/README.md

     original COSMAC VIP, the SUPER-CHIP 1.1, and the XO-CHIP.
   - This was created by the same author who wrote the XO-CHIP specification.
 - [JAXE Emulator](https://github.com/kurtjd/jaxe)

+## Optional TODO List for User Experience
+> Note that these features would be great for the users of this emulator, but since
+> the focus of this project is emulation and not user experience, these features
+> are low priority and will likely not be implemented.

+- Add a GUI that allows users to...
+  - Switch between using the COSMAC VIP CHIP-8, SCHIP 1.1, and XO-CHIP emulators.
+  - Individually toggle all of the supported CHIP-8 quirks for improved compatibility.
+  - Change key bindings
+  - Change the color of displayed pixels in emulator.